brookemitchell/llm-dev-examples/commands/review-pr.md

 **After Fixes**:

 - Push fixes to PR branch
-- Mark resolved comments on GitHub
+- Mark resolved comments on GitHub (using gh CLI or UI)
 - Request final review from reviewers

 ---